danaildichev/PalWorldResourceCalculator/README.md

 - Then the app will tell you what you need to get to complete your goal.

 > [!NOTE]
 > Supports in-game items up to Pal World v1.5.X.
-Updates for new items released in v0.2.0.6 (Raid Boss "Bellanoir") coming soon.
+Updates for new items released in or after v0.2.0.6 (Raid Boss "Bellanoir") NOT planned.

 ## Initial Screen
 ![Initial screen](https://github.com/danaildichev/PalWorldResourceCalculator/blob/main/readme/01_initial.png)